Pilot-Khadka/Machine_Learning_Projects/README.md

-# Data Mining Project
+# Machine Project

-This repository contains the code and data for a Data Mining project that explores various machine learning algorithms including Principal Component Analysis (PCA), Decision Tree, Naive Bayes, Artificial Neural Networks (ANN), and K-Means clustering.
+This repository contains the code and data for a Machine Learning projects that explores various algorithms including Principal Component Analysis (PCA), Decision Tree, Naive Bayes, Artificial Neural Networks (ANN), and K-Means clustering.

 ## Table of Contents